What is an innovation challenge?

 Here are examples of one “bad” and one “good” innovation challenge from an HR director looking for ideas about how to recruit more frontline officers.

 In the first image, the message jumps directly to a call for action.
-It’s missing important information about why the challenge is being set and what business objectives it will achieve.
+It’s missing important information about why the competition is being set and what business objectives it will achieve.

 In the second image, the message is much more specific, setting out the business problem that needs solving and including clear instructions about how to participate in the challenge.